ZivFarin/Bloom_Filter/README.md

-# Bloom Filter - A 'Data Structures & Intro to Algorithms' Project
+# Assignment 14 - Bloom Filter

 #### From the [Data Structures & Intro to Algorithms](https://www.openu.ac.il/courses/20407.htm) course in [The Open University of Israel](https://www.openu.ac.il/).